kribesk/k8s-lab-setup/lab_report/52-vagrant.md

 ### Vagrant + VBox

-Vagrant is a powerfull development and testing tool for describing VM setups as configuration files.
+Vagrant is a powerful development and testing tool for describing VM setups as configuration files.
 It supports a lot of VM and cloud providers [@vagrant].
 VirtualBox is free, open source, simple and yet powerful and feature-rich VM provider.
 It works smoothly on Windows and is fully supported by Vagrant.

 __Note:__ VirtualBox requires Hyper-V be turned off.